-Stripe vs PayPal: Who should you choose?
+Stripe vs PayPal: Which payment platform should you choose?

 Let's do a thorough review of Stripe vs PayPal.
 Nowadays, both have a trusted brand and a long history of processing payments on the web.